 What is Omaha Symphony?

 The Omaha Symphony, established in 1921 and currently led by Music Director Ankush Kumar Bahl, stands as Omaha's premier orchestra.
-It is renowned for its innovative interpretations of classical music and offers a diverse array of events, including concerts, educational programs, and community engagement initiatives tailored for students and teachers.
-The symphony actively cultivates a broad audience, attracting music enthusiasts of all ages through flexible season ticket packages and performances featuring distinguished guest artists.
-Upcoming performances are set to celebrate iconic musical pieces and feature collaborations with acclaimed conductors, further solidifying its reputation for artistic excellence.
+It is renowned for its innovative approach to classical music performance, offering a diverse array of events that include traditional concerts, comprehensive educational programs, and impactful community engagement initiatives.
+These efforts are specifically designed to benefit students and educators, broadening access to the arts.
+The symphony actively cultivates a broad audience base, attracting music enthusiasts of all ages through flexible season ticket packages and performances featuring world-class guest artists.
+Upcoming programming promises a blend of celebrated classical repertoire and collaborations with distinguished conductors, further solidifying its artistic standing.

 How much funding has Omaha Symphony raised?